cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   - Image required

-  - Must be a 1:1 ratio
+  - 1:1 ratio size

-  - Export at a 2x size of 300px wide to display well on retina displays.
-The image will appear as 150px wide at a large browser width and will automatically resize to 130px wide at a small browser width.
+    * Export the image at a 300px width to display well on retina screens.
+It will appear as 150px wide at a large browser width and automatically resize to 130px wide at a small browser width.
   - Can be a square or circle crop